ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 user@fluxembourg:~$ oarsub -t deploy -r now "./experiment.sh"
 ```

-We can track the progress of the job by looking at the job's state with `oarstat` command, or by looking at `OAR.<jobid>.stdout` and `OAR.<jobid>.stderr` content.
+We can track the progress of the job by looking at the job's state with the `oarstat` command, or by looking at `OAR.<jobid>.stdout` and `OAR.<jobid>.stderr` content.
-Once the reservation is over, we should see that a `stress` directory was created in our home, and a .txt file has been rsynced inside.
+Once the reservation is over, we should see that a `stress` directory was created in our home, and a .txt file has been synced inside.

 Let's find the job id of our reservation and then monitor our experiment with the multitail command: